reab5555/Product-Reputation-Analyzer/README.md

 4. Clustering the criticsms into N-number of the most frequent topics (issues, problems, etc.).
 5. Exporting a report and unique KPIs based on the data we extracted.

+Note that we use the GPT model through which we send API requests, but it is also possible to use different local LLM models such as Llama, Mistral, etc. - but we have not yet tried this and have not tested their outputs.